mcusi/bass/README.md

     - `hypotheses/`: Creation of initial hypotheses for enumerative inference
     - `analysis/`:  Analysis of model inferences to get experiment results, and plot creation
     - `comparisons/`: Code to compute human-model dissimilarity, see section 2.6 and Appendix D.
-- `everyday_sound_expts/`: Notes on everyday sound experiments, see section 2.8 and Appendix F.
+- `everyday_sound_expts/`: Code to create and analyze everyday sound experiments, see section 2.8 and Appendix F.

 ## Notes